-In this article, we’ll discuss a few of the most common causes of itchy skin and how you can manage your skin to get rid of that itch once and for all.
+In this article, we’ll discuss some of the most common causes of itchy skin and how you can manage your skin when you’re dealing with certain skin concerns.

 One of the most common things causing you to itch is dry skin.
 Dry skin can be the result of several factors: cold weather, chemical irritation, age, dehydration, and many others.

 We’re quick to scratch our skin once it gets dry because of microfractures on the skin barrier.
 These microfractures stimulate the release of kinins and histamine, which irritates nerves and tells us it’s time to get those fingernails ready for action.

 As you scratch the dry and itchy areas of your skin, you’ll notice it might get even itchier.
 This itch-scratch cycle isn’t easy to stop once you get started — we’ve all been there.

 If you feel the need to bathe in anti-itch cream once spring is in full bloom, then you might attribute your itchy skin to allergies.
 Being allergic to pollen, pet dander, dust, and other allergens can create irritation within your body and lead to itching.